orca-accelerator/orca-website/website/content/_index.md

 type: docs
 ---

-# ORCA -- Oregon Regional Computing Accelerator
+# Orca --- Oregon Regional Computing Accelerator

 {{< about >}}
+   Orca (Oregon Regional Computing Accelerator) is a project that provides free-of-charge access to high-performance GPU-accelerated computing resources.
+   Orca is funded by the National Science Foundation and hosted at Portland State University.
+{{< /about >}}

 {{< home-links >}}